kakkargaurav/Gmail-Attachment-Downloader/QUICKSTART.md

 # From specific sender
 SEARCH_QUERY="has:attachment from:sender@example.com"

-# With specific subject
+# With specific subject (basic Gmail search)
 SEARCH_QUERY="has:attachment subject:Invoice"

-# From last 7 days
-SEARCH_QUERY="has:attachment newer_than:7d"

 # Larger than 5MB
 SEARCH_QUERY="has:attachment larger:5M"

+# Note: For precise filtering, use regex environment variables
+# instead of complex Gmail search queries
 ```

 ## 📁 Output Structure